Factorization at Subleading Power, Sudakov Resummation and Endpoint Divergences in Soft-Collinear Effective Theory

-\end{widetext} which is free of endpoint divergences.
-The symbol $\braces{f(z)}$ means that one retains only the leading terms of a function $f(z)$ in the limit $z\to 0$ and neglects higher power corrections.
-The limit $\sigma\to-1$ in the last term must be taken by analytic continuation after the integrals have been evaluated.
-Establishing relation (\ref{factren}) is non-trivial, because the presence of cutoffs on some of the convolution integrals does not commute with renormalization.
-For example, the renormalization condition for the soft function reads $S(w,\mu)=-\int_0^\infty\!dw'\,Z_S(w,w')\,S^{(0)}(w')$ \cite{Liu:2020eqe}, and an analogous equations holds for the jet function \cite{Bosch:2003fc,Liu:2020ydl}.
+Establishing relation (\ref{factren}) has been non-trivial, because the presence of cutoffs on some of the convolution integrals does not commute with renormalization.
+For example, the renormalization condition for the soft function reads $S(w,\mu)=-\int_0^\infty\!dw'\,Z_S(w,w')\,S^{(0)}(w')$ \cite{Liu:2020eqe}, and an analogous equations holds for the jet function $J$ \cite{Bosch:2003fc,Liu:2020ydl}.
 Moving the cutoffs from the bare to the renormalized functions gives rise to extra terms, which individually have a rather non-trivial structure.
-It can be shown, however, that to all orders of perturbation theory the sum of the extra terms gives just another contribution $\delta H_1^{(0)}$ to the Wilson coefficient $H_1^{(0)}$ \cite{inprep}.
+We have shown that, to all orders of perturbation theory, the {\em sum\/} of the extra terms depends on the high scale $M_h$ only and can be absorbed into the renormalization condition for the hard matching coefficient $H_1^{(0)}$.